Project-MONAI/monai-deploy-app-sdk/integrations/nuance_pin/README.md

 docker-compose up --build
 ```

-If the build is successful the a service will start on `localhost:5000`.
+If the build is successful the service will start on `localhost:5000`.
 We can verify the service is running
 by issuing a "live" request such as
 ```bash
 curl -v http://localhost:5000/aiservice/2/live && echo ""